 This parameter should be allowed to default unless there is a valid reason for restricting the number of tasks to be attached.
 The only mechanisms for attaching tasks are through the start-up parameters or through the TASKS operator command.

 MESSAGE-ID

+Sysparm Use Possible Values Default

+, / patch character

-Sysparm Use Possible Values Default Value to be used as the system ID in the SMARTS message prefix. x (see below) INSTALLATION patch character pppgggnnnnx
+the SMARTS message prefix.
+INSTALLATION

 SMARTS messages have a prefix with the format